Happy 80s Birthdays

 August 18, 1834 - January 16, 1906

-Passed Away at Age 71 from Pneumonia
+Passed Away at Age 71 From Pneumonia

-* Caught Pneumonia After Playing Golf with Abraham Lincoln’s Oldest Son (Todd)
+* Caught Pneumonia After Playing Golf with Abraham Lincoln’s Oldest Son Todd

-Shelley Winters
+Shelley Winters (Actress)

 August 18, 1920 - January 14, 2006

-Passed Away at Age 85 from Heart Failure
+Passed Away at Age 85 From Heart Failure

-Marge Schott
+Marge Schott (American Businesswoman)

 August 18, 1928 - March 2, 2004

-Passed Away at Age 75 from Pneumonia
+Passed Away on March 2, 2004 at Age 75 From Breathing Problems

 Owner of the Cincinnati Reds From 1984 to 1999

-Patrick Swayze
+Patrick Swayze (Actor)

 August 18, 1952 - September 14, 2009

-Passed Away at Age 57 from Pancreatic Cancer
+Passed Away at Age 57 From Pancreatic Cancer

-Best Known For the 1987 Film, Dirty Dancing and Roadhouse (1989)
+Best Known For the 1987 Film Dirty Dancing and Roadhouse (1989)

 Passed Away